-Weather and Climate Dynamics (WCD) and its discussion forum Weather and Climate Dynamics Discussions (WCDD) are open access.
-Open access is the free immediate access to, and unrestricted reuse of, original works of all types by any user.
-Therefore, all content of WCD and WCDD is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) and authors retain copyright.
+Weather and Climate Dynamics (WCD) features the principle of open-access publication which means the free immediate access to, and unrestricted reuse of, original works of all types by any user.
+Therefore, all content of WCD is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) and authors retain copyright.

-- rapid posting of high-quality preprints in WCDD after an access review by an editor;
+- rapid posting of high-quality preprints in EGU's preprint repository EGUsphere after an access review by an editor;

-- interactive public discussion (WCDD): immediate posting of referee comments (anonymous or attributed) by at least two independent referees, author comments (on behalf of all authors), and short comments by any registered member of the scientific community (attributed) alongside the manuscript in discussion;
+- interactive public discussion on EGUsphere: immediate posting of referee comments (anonymous or attributed) by at least two independent referees, author comments (on behalf of all authors), and community comments by any registered member of the scientific community (attributed) alongside the preprints;

-- permanent archiving and accessibility of manuscripts in discussion together with the interactive comments;
+- permanent archiving and accessibility of EGUsphere preprints together with the interactive comments;

 - post-discussion peer-review completion and final acceptance for WCD or rejection;

-- thorough layout and processing of text, figures, tables, and equations (WCD);
+- thorough layout and processing of text, figures, tables, and equations;

-- immediate open-access publication in WCD, financed by moderate article processing charges (please also note the financial support for authors);
+- immediate open-access publication of full-text XML, HTML, and PDF files in WCD, financed by moderate article processing charges (please also note the financial support for authors);

-- publication of supplementary material at no extra charge and linkage to assets stored externally (data sets, model codes, samples, or videos);
+- publication of supplementary material at no extra charge and linkage to assets stored externally (data sets, software & model codes, interactive computing environments (e.g., Jupyter Notebooks), samples, or videos);

 - DOI (digital object identifier) assignment and article URLs according to the classic citation;